-Mortgages payable and Class C LP Units, lease liability and the convertible debentures are carried at amortized cost using the effective interest method of amortization.
+Mortgages payable, lease liabilities and the convertible debentures are carried at amortized cost using the effective interest method of amortization.
 The estimated fair values of long-term borrowings have been determined based on market information, where available, or by discounting future payments of interest and principal at estimated interest rates expected to be available to the REIT.

-The fair values of the mortgages payable and Class C LP Units have been determined by discounting the cash flows of these financial obligations using December 31, 2021, market rates for debts of similar terms (Level 2).
-Based on these assumptions, as at December 31, 2021, the fair values of the mortgages payable and Class C LP Units before deferred financing costs and present value of tax payment are estimated at \$1,335,670 and \$nil (2020 - \$1,215,688 and \$76,480), respectively.
-The fair values of the mortgages payable and Class C LP Units vary from their carrying values due to fluctuations in market interest rates since their issue.
+The fair value of the mortgages payable has been determined by discounting the cash flows of these financial obligations using December 31, 2022, market rates for debts of similar terms (Level 2).
+Based on these assumptions, as at December 31, 2022, the fair value of the mortgages payable before deferred financing costs is estimated at \$1,291,966 (2021 - \$1,335,670).
+The fair value of the mortgages payable varies from the carrying value due to fluctuations in market interest rates since their issue.

 The fair value of the convertible debentures are based on their market trading price (Level 1).
-As at December 31, 2021, the fair value of the convertible debentures before deferred financing costs has been estimated at \$86,868 (2020 - \$88,339), compared with the carrying value of \$85,223 (2020 - \$85,223).
+As at December 31, 2022, the fair value of the convertible debentures before deferred financing costs has been estimated at \$85,081 (2021 - \$86,868), compared with the carrying value of \$85,223 (2021 - \$85,223).